Last modified: Dec. 2, 2024, 5:47 p.m.

 The species hibernates as a larva in the case and, still in the same case, pupates in May–June.

-The case cannot be distinguished from the one of C. glaucicolella, that has the same biology and host plants.
+The case cannot be distinguished from the one of C. glaucicolella, which has the same biology and host plants.

 The adults are active from dusk till dawn and come to light.